mike10004/virtualbox-auto/README.md

 This is a **systemd** service that starts and stops VirtualBox VMs on system boot and shutdown.

-## Configuration
+## Installation and configuration

+Download the latest release here: https://github.com/mike10004/virtualbox-auto/releases

+Install by executing

+    $ sudo dpkg --install build/virtualbox-auto_${VERSION}_all.deb

+(Replace `${VERSION}` with the appropriate string.)

-The VMs to be automatically started and stopped are specified by files in the configuration directory `/etc/virtualbox-auto`.
+Specify that a VMs is to be automatically started and stopped by creating a file in the configuration directory `/etc/virtualbox-auto`.
 See `CONFIG.md` for details, but as a quick tutorial, if you create a file named `/etc/virtualbox-auto/quickstart.auto` and populate it with text

     {
         "id": "my_machine",